ravimalik20/CryptoLibSHA-256/README.txt

 3. hash_file.h : This file uses the sha.h file to provide functions to hash any file.
 4. hash_string.h : This file uses the sha.h file to provide functions to hash a string.
 5. Testing:
+	5.0.
+TestCases:
+		5.0.1: 1: To test file of length 0 bytes.
+		5.0.2: 2: To test file of length less than 64 bytes.
+		5.0.3: 3: To test file of length exactly equal to 64 bytes.
+		5.0.4: 4: To test file of length greater than 64 bytes.
+		5.0.5: 5: To test file of length exact multiple of 64 bytes.
 	5.1. generate_hash_file.c : A small interface around hash_file.h for testing purpose.
 	5.2. generate_hash_string.c : A small interface around hash_string.h for testing purpose.
+	5.3. test.py : Alittle script built on generate_hash_file.c and generate_hash_string.c for automating the test suite.